richchapler/AzureSolutionsDocumentation/docs/Data_Acquisition_fromIoTSimulation.md

 * Repeat if you wish to add additional devices {e.g., Pump002, Pump003 ..
 PumpNNN}

 ### Step 5: Export Data
-In this step, we will set up continuous export of data to Azure Data Explorer.
+In this step, we will set up continuous export of data to an event hub.

 ##### Event Hub, Connection String

-Complete the following steps:

 * Navigate to your Event Hub Namespace, and then "**Shared Access Policies**" in the **Settings** grouping of the left-hand navigation